rudyoyen/questions/starSearch/solution/README.md

 ## Installation

 ### Install Node and npm
 In order to run this script from the command line you will need Node and npm.
 If you do not have Node already installed, you can download it from [here](https://nodejs.org/en/).
-A version of npm gets installed automatically with Node but if you would like to ensure you have the latest version of npm you can follow the instructions [here](https://docs.npmjs.com/getting-started/installing-node).
+A version of npm is installed automatically with Node but if you would like to ensure you have the latest version of npm you can follow the instructions [here](https://docs.npmjs.com/getting-started/installing-node).

 ### Install Mocha
 This script uses Mocha for automated unit testing.
-If you do not have Mocha installed, run `npm install` from the root directory of this project in the command line.
+If you do not have Mocha installed, run `npm install` from the root directory of this project before running the tests.

 ## Run the program